A Cache of Life-Giving Energy

 Hail Hale

 Jesus tells disciples, “The Son of Man will suffer greatly and be rejected by the elders, the chief priests, and the scribes, and be killed.”
 Jesus knows how rulers, sickened with the religion of Militarism, operate.
-How they dominate, abuse, and kill and coerce the soldiers they employ to do the same.
-Jesus knows they … Continue reading “Hail Hale”
+They dominate, abuse, and kill and coerce the soldiers they employ to do the same.
+Jesus knows they will … Continue reading “Hail Hale”

 Mission for All Time